katevision/KateS/_portfolio/portfolio-2.md

 **Business Scenario**
 This project simulates the work of a Business Analyst supporting an e-commerce company.
 Let's imagine that several business departments requested analyses to support operational and strategic decisions.

+This project evaluated an e-commerce sales dataset to answer several business questions related to revenue, product performance, regional sales, and discounts.
+The analysis showed that while the dataset is technically consistent, its structure and limited variability prevent several meaningful business analyses.
+The project therefore focuses not only on findings but also on assessing data suitability for decision-making.

 **Objective**

 * validate data quality